Babbo

 Restaurant in New York City, U.S.

 Babbo Ristorante e Enoteca is an Italian restaurant in New York City.

-Opened in 1998 by Mario Batali, the restaurant received the James Beard Foundation Award for Best New Restaurant in 1999.
+Opened in 1998 by Mario Batali, it received the James Beard Foundation Award for Best New Restaurant the following year.
 Batali sold his ownership stake in the restaurant in 2019 after being embroiled in misconduct claims.

+After being sold to Starr Restaurants in February 2025, Babbo reopened eight months later.
 The restaurant received a Michelin star for several years and was featured in the book Heat by Bill Buford.

-Starr Restaurants acquired Babbo and Lupa in 2025.